Marriage Celebrants – Newcastle, NSW

 Nadine has LOVED every minute of her 16 years as a marriage celebrant.
 Prior to having 3 children in three years, she worked in HR roles including training and event management.

 Public speaking comes naturally to her and she works well with a crowd.
 Nadine listens, questions, then creates the ceremony you are dreaming of including any cultural symbols or family traditions.
 The paperwork is just part of the job!
-Bringing it all together to make a stress-free experience for you.
+Nadine will bring everything together to ensure the experience is a stress-free one.

 Every life event has its own unique story … let Nadine help you tell yours.